Deep Koopman-layered Model with Universal Property Based on Toeplitz Matrices: Introduction

-We show that each Koopman operator is represented by the exponential of a matrix constructed with Toeplitz matrices and diagonal matrices.
+We show that each Koopman layer is represented by the exponential of a matrix constructed with Toeplitz matrices and diagonal matrices.
 This allows us to apply Krylov subspace methods~\citep{saad92,guttel13,hashimoto16} to compute the estimation of Koopman operators {with low computational costs}.
 By virtue of the universal property of Toeplitz matrices~\citep{ye16}, we can show the universality of the proposed model with a linear algebraic approach.
-We also show a generalization bound of the proposed model using a reproducing kernel Hilbert space (RKHS) associated with the Fourier functions.
-We can analyze both the universality and generalization error with the same framework.
+We also show a generalization bound of the proposed model using the theory of reproducing kernel Hilbert spaces (RKHSs).

-The proposed model can also be regarded as a neural ODE-based model~\citep{chen18,teshima20,li23}.
-While in the existing method, we train the models with numerical analysis approaches, in the proposed method, we train the models with a numerical linear algebraic approach.
-The universality and generalization results of the proposed model can also be seen as those for the {neural ODE-based models}.
-Our method sheds light on a new linear algebraic approach to the design of neural ODEs.

 Our contributions are summarized as follows: \begin{itemize}[nosep,leftmargin=*] \item We propose a model {for analyzing nonautonomous dynamical systems} that has both theoretical solidness and flexibility.
-We show that the Fourier basis provides us with a proper representation space, in the sense that we can show the universality and the generalization bound regarding the model.
-As for the flexibility, we can learn multiple Koopman operators simultaneously, which enables us to extract the transition of properties of dynamical systems along time. \item We apply Krylov subspace methods to compute the estimation of Koopman operators.
-This establishes a new connection between Koopman operator theoretic approaches and Krylov subspace methods, which opens up future directions for extracting further information about dynamical systems using numerical linear algebraic approaches. \item We provide a new implementation method for neural ODEs purely with numerical linear algebraic approaches, not with numerical analysis approaches. \end{itemize}
+We show that the proposed model provides a proper choice of dictionary functions, in the sense that we can show the universality and the generalization bound regarding the model.
+As for the flexibility, we can learn multiple Koopman operators simultaneously, which enables us to extract the transition of properties of dynamics. \item We apply Krylov subspace methods to efficiently compute the estimation of Koopman operators.
+This establishes a new connection between Koopman operator theoretic approaches and Krylov subspace methods, which opens up future directions for extracting further information about dynamical systems using numerical linear algebraic approaches. \item \red{We empirically demonstrate that the proposed model outperforms existing methods on eigenvalue estimation of multiple Koopman operators and time-series forecasting for nonautonomous systems.} \end{itemize}